hashkat/hashkat/docs/tutorial12.md

 #### Preference Class

-A preference_class defines the probability that the tweets of an agent will be retweeted based on its tweet_type.
-This is called **tweet_transmission** and is defined in the 'preference_classes' section of **INFILE.yaml**.
+The preference class determines the probability that the tweets of an agent will be retweeted.
+Retweeting is called **tweet_transmission**.
+Retweet preference classes may be configured for both tweet_type and agent_type.

-In this section we may use the words 'else' to include all unnamed agent_types or 'all' to include all the agent_types without naming them.
+In this section of the program we may use the word **else** to include all unnamed agent_types or **all** to include all agent_types without naming them.

 ```python
 preference_classes: